-Greetings and Welcome to From The Earth Studio.
+Greetings and Welcome to, From The Earth Studio.
 My name is Lyle Balenquah and I am a member of the Hopi Tribe, from the Village of Paaqavi (Reed Springs Village) on 3rd Mesa.
 I belong to the Dep’wungwa (Greasewood) Clan from my mother’s side, and my father is of the Snake (Tsu’wungwa) Clan.

 A quick note on what you will find here; I speak from my own experiences and perspectives first.
-I do not claim to represent the Hopi Tribe as a formal employee or representative.
+I do not claim to represent the Hopi Tribe as a formal employee.
 Nor do I speak for all Hopi People, which is impossible as there are over 15,000 tribal members that come from 12 villages on 3 Mesas, 30+ clans and numerous religious societies.
 Hopi perspectives are complex and can vary widely.

 This blog originally started out as a place to publish and archive my own writings and I will continue to do so.
 You can read past and current writings here, Blog Posts.